Celebrities and fashion figures pay tribute to Vivienne Westwood after death

 The news of the designer’s passing was announced on Thursday 29 December through a statement from her fashion house, which said the 81 year old died “peacefully and surrounded by her family, in Clapham, South London”.

-Westwood’s passing has been met with an outpouring of condolences and tributes from her peers, who are remembering the designer as a pioneer and fashion icon.
+Westwood’s passing has been met with an outpouring of condolences and tributes from her peers, who are remembering the designer as an industry pioneer and fashion icon.

-On Instagram, where the statement of Westwood’s death was shared, the official accounts for Burberry and Jacquemus responded with a single heart emoji.
+On Instagram, where the statement announcing Westwood’s death was shared, the official accounts for Burberry and Jacquemus responded with a single heart emoji.

+Fellow designer Victoria Beckham paid tribute to Westwood on her Instagram Stories, where she reshared the statement announcing the designer’s passing and wrote: “I’m so sad to learn of the passing of legendary designer and activist Dame Vivienne Westwood.
+My thoughts are with her family at this incredibly sad time.”

 TV presenter Jonathan Ross also paid tribute to the designer, writing: “RIP the great Vivienne Westwood.
 Unique.
 Brilliant.
 Uncompromising.
 Thanks Viv x.”

-Fellow designer Christopher John Rogers has expressed his condolences and gratitude to Westwood as well, with Rogers writing: “Thank you for everything.”
+Fellow designer Christopher John Rogers has expressed his condolences and gratitude to Westwood as well, with Rogers writing: “Thank you for everything,” while designer Pam Hogg described the news as “devastating”.
+“A phenomenal individual... what an inspiration.
+A truly wonderful being.
+Love to you @andreaskronthaler, the family, and to you all at Westwood.
+A great loss today,” she wrote.

 Also among those sharing tributes to Westwood was Italian actress Alice Pagani, who shared her grief over the passing of the iconic designer.
 “Deep tears.
 My heart weeps through Vivienne’s planets,” she wrote.

+In a tribute of his own, Peruvian fashion photographer Mario Testino reflected on the privilege he feels to have been able to meet Westwood early on in his career.
+“We shall all miss you.
+I was lucky to meet you early on in my career and learn so much from you,” he wrote.
+“Above all you were a divine person.
+Humble , funny and inspiring beyond.
+RIP.”

-In the statement announcing Westwood’s death, the 81-year-old’s husband and creative partner Andreas Kronthaler said: “I will continue with Vivienne in my heart.
+In a statement following Westwood’s death, the 81-year-old’s husband and creative partner, Andreas Kronthaler, said: “I will continue with Vivienne in my heart.
 We have been working until the end and she has given me plenty of things to get on with.

 “Thank you darling.”